 When you make a telephone payment we do not record the part of the conversation that includes your bank account number, sort code or payment card details.
 Your call is routed to a separate system held by us for this purpose.

 How long do we keep your telephone call recording?

-We will automatically delete call recordings 12 months after the call was made.
+We'll delete call recordings 12 months after the call was made.
 This ensures that we can use the recording for the purposes given above.
-We may take a transcript of the recording where you have raised a query or the information is required for the purposes of preventing, detecting, investigating and prosecuting fraud; this will be kept securely in our records for a period as defined by our retention schedule.
+We may take a transcript of the recording where you have raised a query or the information is required for the purposes of stopping, detecting, investigating and prosecuting fraud.
+This will be kept securely in our records for a period as defined by our retention schedule.

 Who do we share your information with?

-The telephone recording and data collected during the call may be shared with other parts of the council and in some cases external organisations if they have a legal right to see it.
+The telephone recording and data collected during the call may be shared with other parts of the council.
+In some cases external groups if they have a legal right to see it.
 For more information on data processing you can take a look at our service specific privacy notices.